How many days do I wish we had spent in Florence on our first visit to Italy? Well, I can tell you I wanted to be there for more than just 2 days!

 We want you to be able to enjoy our guide for what to eat on your visit as well!

-1. Day One In Florence – Piazza Del Duomo
+Day 1: Piazza Del Duomo

 If you miss this plaza you must not be in Florence!
 I mean this large historic town square with the world’s third largest cathedral right in the middle of it is kind of hard to miss!